valerstudios/VLR-Staking-Contracts/README.md

 When the distributor is ready, revenues from social enterprises will be split up between stakers proportionately.
 After rewards distribution, staking times are reset, as opposed to a recurring reward distribution on a consistent basis.
 Additionally, the distributor chooses which basket of enterprise tokens will be shared during each period.

-NOTES TO AUDITORS:<br>
-1.)
-Currently, mtc purchase from pancake swap is not a part of our testing.
-To enable it in the contract:
--  delete lines 156, 210
--  enable line 155, 209

-2.)
-To efficiently complete tests, we have been using a public stakeWithTimeParameters() function.
-The final contract will only have a public stake() function.

 # EVLR Staking Contract

 Enterprise VLR Staking contracts are used by social enterprises within the VLR ecosystem to distribute rewards for stakers.